PCI DSS 4.0.1 Verification Evidence

 --region=us-central1 \

---format="value(spec.template.metadata.annotations['run.googleapis.com/ingress'])"Expected output: internal
+--format="value(spec.template.metadata.annotations['run.googleapis.com/ingress'])"Expected output: all

 Verify VPC peering exists: